Our material on the Industrial Archaeology of Snowdonia and Anglesey is now published on a separate page of this website.

 Firstly, the bus services in the area seem to have received very little attention from writers and historians compared to most other parts of the U.K. In the 1960s these were normally associated with the large operator Crosville Motor Services.
 However, one of the fascinating aspects of the slate-quarrying districts was the multiplicity of small private operators which co-existed alongside the nationalised concern.

 I put together my sketchy notes of that period, together with a few photographs and snippets of information from such sources as "Buses Illustrated" magazine, in the file below.
-It is surely very incomplete, and I would welcome any further information, corrections, additions, sight of any photographs etc to enable a more comprehensive survey to be built up......
+This has now been developed further with much information from contemporary PSV Circle newsletters,from members of the Greater Manchester Transport Society and from Richard Ward of the Omnibus Society.
+The vehicle details (of over 600, with more than 60 operators!) are in a separate, searchable database, last updated 12th July 2014.
+I would welcome any corrections, additions, sight of any photographs etc to enable a fully comprehensive survey to be built up......

 The history of the Dinorwic Slate Quarry Co and its railways and tramways has fascinated me since I first visited in 1966.
 After the company went into liquidation and the quarry closed in 1969, surviving records were deposited at the then Caernarvonshire County Record Office in Caernarvon.
 We spent many happy hours there collating the new information, resulting in a two-part article in the "Railway Magazine" issues of August and September 1974, reproduced here......